-We aim to keep all school staff up to date with relevant training and developments in teaching practice in relation to the needs of pupils with SEND.
-The SENDCo attends relevant SEND courses, Family of Schools SEND meetings and facilitates/signposts relevant SEND focused external training opportunities for all staff.
-One aspect of the SENDCo's job is to support the class teacher in planning for children with SEND.
+We aim to keep all school staff up to date with relevant training and developments in relation to the needs of children with SEND.
+The SENDCo's attends relevant SEND courses, Family of Schools SEND meetings and signposts relevant SEND focused external training opportunities for all staff.

+One aspect of the SENDCo's job is to support staff in planning for children with SEND.
 We recognise the need to train all our staff on SEND issues and we have funding available to support their professional development.
 The school has a training plan for all staff to improve the teaching and learning of children including those with SEND.
 This includes whole school training on SEND issues such as Autism and Speech and Language difficulties.

+The school has built very good links with Outside Agencies.
 Individual teachers and support staff attend training courses run by outside agencies that are relevant to the needs of specific children in their class e.g. from the Outreach service.
 Shadowing/peer observation takes place, as does medical training to support pupils with medical care plans such as epilepsy and Epi-pen training.
-The SENDCo, with the Headteacher, ensures that training opportunities are matched to school development priorities and those identified through the use of provision management.
+The SENDCo's, with the headteacher, ensures that training opportunities are matched to school development priorities.

-The school builds strong working relationships and links with external support services in order to fully support our SEND pupils and aid school inclusion and believes that sharing knowledge and information with outside agencies is crucial in securing effective and successful SEND provision within our school.
-The school has recently undertaken the ADHD kitemark for school through ADHD solutions.
+The school builds strong working relationships and links with external support services to fully support our SEND children.
+We believe that sharing knowledge and information with outside agencies is crucial in securing effective and successful SEND provision for our children.
 We invite and seek specialist advice, support and training from external SEND services where necessary in the identification and assessment of, and provision for, SEND.
 For example, outside agencies may become involved if the child:

-- Continues to make little or no progress in specific areas over a long period - Continues working at National Curriculum levels substantially below that expected of children of a similar age - Continues to have difficulty in developing literacy and mathematical skills - Has sensory or physical needs and requires additional specialist equipment or regular advice or visits by a specialist service - Has ongoing communication or interaction difficulties that impede the development of social relationships and cause substantial barriers to learning - Despite having received intervention, the child continues to fall behind the level of his/her peers.
+- Continues to make little or no progress in specific areas over a long period - Continues working at National Curriculum levels substantially below that expected of children of a similar age - Continues to have difficulty in developing English and maths skills - Has sensory or physical needs and requires additional specialist equipment or regular advice or visits by a specialist service - Has ongoing communication or interaction difficulties that impede the development of social relationships and cause substantial barriers to learning - Despite having received quality first teaching and support, the child continues to fall behind the level of his/her peers